 Sometimes there can be a significant capsule (the scar tissue around the implant) that must be removed as well.
 This is more surgically complex than just taking out the implants.

 If there has been some significant sagging over time, or just relaxation of the breast tissue, a simple removal may not give the best shape.
-In these cases, I may elect to perform a breast lift at the same time.
+In these cases, Dr. Reath or Dr. Walker may elect to perform a breast lift at the same time.
 The only caveat here is that if there is very little breast tissue, even with a lift, a good shape may not be able to be achieved.

 One thing that nearly everyone asks is how much their surgery will cost, so we include our surgery prices right here on our website.
 Amazing, right?
 Here’s what you’ll want to know:

 The cost of breast implant removal surgery with Dr. Reath or Dr. Walker includes the surgical suite and anesthesia fees, a post-surgical bra, our exclusive recovery kit, and all follow-up visits.

-Cash Discount: Great news!
-For our patients who would like to pay with a check or wire transfer instead of a credit card or financing, we offer a 5% discount.
+Great news!
+For our patients who would like to pay with a check or wire transfer instead of a credit card or financing, we offer a discount.